 Other venues, apart from public roads such as airports and circuit Racing venues, can be sanctioned by MSA for either regular or individual Drag Racing events.
 Due to the varied nature and track length of these venues, the types of vehicles, which can compete at sanctioned meetings, will be determined on a case-by-case basis.
-MSA may allow certain classes to compete at specific venues at their discretion and provided the track length and the timing system is certified by MSA, such venues may also be approved for record setting in the classes approved for competition.
+MSA may allow certain classes to compete at specific venues after a inspection/s have been carried out by the MSA Safety Panel member/s in conjunction with required officials and approved.